-Review meetings should include Rural Development grant manager, appropriate state and local Rural Development staff, T&MA contractor staff, and grantee personnel.
+Review meetings should include Rural Development grant manager, appropriate state and/or local Rural Development staff, T&MA contractor staff, and grantee personnel.
 The grantee's Board of Directors should also attend these meetings occasionally.
-The grantee and Rural Development must make the commitment to have these review meetings quarterly.
+The grantee and Rural Development must make the commitment to hold these review meetings quarterly.
 If held quarterly, the grantee's progress can be properly monitored, enabling the grantee to avoid some unnecessary problems.

 Set an agenda and determine who will lead the meeting.
 At each review meeting, appoint someone to keep minutes, which documents decisions made, time frames agreed to, and strategies set.
 All Rural Development personnel and grantee staff should be prepared for the meeting.
 Everyone attending the meeting should review the level of grant expenditures, TA cost, spending patterns, self-help loan amounts, time in construction, construction quality, inspections, incomes of participants being served, house designs, audits, personnel changes, land availability, and the continuing interest and demand for self-help housing.
-The grantee is required to present an update of progress and challenges.
+The grantee is required to present an update on progress and challenges.
+A sample agenda for Quarterly Review Meetings is shown below.